-WIOA Youth Program Elements WIOA Funde d (Specify Provider) Referral by Agreement (Specify Provider) 11.
+WIOA Youth Program Elements WIOA Funded Referral by Agreement (Specify Provider) (Specify Provider) 9.
+Follow-up services for not less than 12 months after the completion of participation, as appropriate 10.
+Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate 11.
 Financial literacy education 12.
 Entrepreneurial skills training 13.
-Services that provide labor market and employment information about in- demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services 14.
+Services that provide labor market and employment information about in- demand industry sectors or occupations available in the Local Area, such as career awareness, career counseling and career exploration services 14.
 Activities that help youth prepare for and transition to postsecondary education and training

-Workforce Development Board By-Laws Required Elements - Crosswalk
+Local Area WDB By-Laws Required Elements - Crosswalk

 NOTE: Elements 1-7 are the Required Elements Designated at WIOA Final Rule 679.310(g).
 The Article/Section Where the Required Elements are Located Within the Current By-Laws.
-1. The nomination process used by the CEO(s) to elect the local Board chair and members.
+1. The nomination process used by the CEO(s) to elect the Local Area Board Chair and members.
 2. The term limitations and how the term appointments will be staggered to ensure only a portion of membership expire in a given year.
 3. The process to notify the CEO(s) of a Board member vacancy to ensure a prompt nominee within ninety (90) days of the vacancy.
 4. The proxy and alternative designee process that will be used when a Board member is unable to attend a meeting and assigns a designee as per the requirements of 20 CFR 679.110(d)(4).
-5. The use of technology such as phone and web-based meetings, that will be used to promote Board member participation (20 CFR 679.110(d)(5)).
-6. The process to ensure Board members actively participate in convening the workforce development system's stakeholders, brokering relationship with a diverse range of employers, and leveraging support for workforce development activities.
+5. The use of technology such as phone and webbased meetings, that will be used to promote Board member participation (20 CFR 679.110(d)(5)).
+6. The process to ensure Board members actively participate in convening the workforce development system's stakeholders, brokering relationship with a diverse range of employers and leveraging support for workforce development activities.
 7. A description of any other conditions governing appointment or membership on the Board as deemed appropriate by the CEO(s); (20 CFR 679.310(g)(1-7)).
 Note: Answer may be N/A.

-Workforce Development Board By-Laws Required Elements - Crosswalk
+WDB By-Laws Required Elements - Crosswalk

-North Carolina Specific Requirements That Must be Specified Within the By- Laws.
+North Carolina Specific Requirements That Must be Specified Within the By-Laws.
 The Article/Section Where the Required Elements are Located Within the Current By-Laws.
 8. The adopted generally accepted parliamentary procedure, such as Robert's Rules of Order, chosen by the Board.
 9. Whether an appointee filling a vacancy will serve the remainder of the unexpired term or be appointed for a new full term.
 10. The Board's policy assuring attendance and participation of its members.
 11. Quorum requirements to be not less than 51% constituting 51% of the total Board positions.
 12. Any standing committees the Board has established shall be included in the by-laws.
 13. The Board's conflict of interest policy, which may not be any less stringent than the requirements of the Division's Policy, shall be referenced in the by-laws.
 14. The process the Board will take when expedient action is warranted between Board meetings, such as calling a special meeting or allowing the Executive Committee to act on behalf of the Board.
 15. Board meetings will be held in accessible facilities with accessible materials available upon prior request.
 16. The Board will meet no less than four times per program year.